rizinorg/cutter/docs/source/user-docs/menus/decompiler-context-menu.rst

 Copy Instruction Address
 ----------------------------------------
-**Description:** Copy the instruction address mapped to the part of code under the cursor.
+**Description:** Copy the address of the instruction mapped to the part of code under the cursor.

 **Steps:**  Right-click on the portion of code for which you want the instruction's address and choose ``Copy instruction address (<address>)``